dialup-bbs/LoveFuzz/README.md

  *   **Summary:** `da65` incorrectly guesses the addressing mode for certain ambiguous 6502 opcodes.
  *   **Impact:** The 6502 instruction set has opcodes that are used for multiple addressing modes (e.g., zeropage vs. absolute). `da65` must use heuristics to guess the correct mode.
 The fuzzer has generated numerous binaries where `da65` makes the wrong guess.
 For example, it might disassemble a zeropage instruction as an absolute one.
 When `ca65` attempts to re-assemble this output, it encounters a mismatch between the opcode and the operand size, resulting in a `Range error (Address size 2 does not match fragment size 1)`.
  *   **Status:** **Exposed**.
-The fuzzer now consistently generates 375 failing test cases that trigger this specific error, providing a valuable corpus for debugging `da65`'s static analysis logic.
+The fuzzer now consistently generates multiple test cases that trigger this specific error, providing a valuable corpus for debugging `da65`'s static analysis logic.

  ## How to Run